hishono/memdocs/memdocs/configmgr/core/plan-design/network/internet-endpoints.md

 <!-- SCCMDocs#929 -->

-- `officecdn.microsoft.com` to synchronize the software update point for Microsoft 365 Apps for enterprise client updates
+- `officecdn.microsoft.com` and `clients.config.office.net` to synchronize the software update point for Microsoft 365 Apps for enterprise client updates

 - `config.office.com` to create custom configurations for Microsoft 365 Apps for enterprise deployments